 And the remembrance of Your name to all generations.

 a.
-But You, O LORD, shall endure forever: The previous lines spoke of the Psalmist’s own sense of frailty and the fleeting nature of life.
+But You, O LORD, shall endure forever: The previous lines spoke of the psalmist’s frailty and the fleeting nature of life.
 The present line gives a sharp and wonderful contrast.
 Man may have days like shadows or wither away like grass, but Yahweh shall endure forever.
-The Psalmist can therefore reject all sense of self-reliance and hold on to a true God reliance.
+The psalmist can therefore reject all self-reliance and hold on to a true reliance upon God.

 i.
-We note the contrast between the first 11 verses, which was filled with personal references (I, me, and my).
+We note the contrast between the first 11 verses, which were filled with personal references (I, me, and my) and verses 12 and following.
 With the words, but You, the focus changes and is set on God.

 b.
 The remembrance of Your name to all generations: Not only would the Lord Himself endure, but His influence and greatness would be declared to all generations, never passing away.

 2. (13-14) Recognizing the favor of God to Jerusalem.